 Olympian Ross Rebagliati On Unlocking Your Full Potential With Cannabis

 Ross Rebagliati is a Canadian professional snowboarder and Olympic gold medalist.
 After winning the giant slalom event at the 1998 Nagano games, he was found to have THC in his blood and was automatically disqualified.
 The controversial decision was later overturned as THC was not actually on the list of banned substances, and Ross was given back the gold medal.
 But why strip the medal from any Olympian for testing positive to a substance that wasn’t actually banned?
 It was out of this frustration that Ross began to fight back – becoming an activist, businessman, and spokesperson for cannabis.
-We sat down to talk with Ross about how you can incorporate cannabis into your life in a healthy way.
+I sat down to talk with Ross about how you can incorporate cannabis into your life in a healthy way.

 What is your preferred consumption method?

 I prefer edibles for the morning and the evening if I have a busy day.
 Concentrate vaporizers are also convenient for certain situations.

 Many perceive cannabis as a lazy drug, how do you manage to stay so active and motivated while consuming?

 The perception that cannabis is a lazy drug is nothing more than that.
 Each person has a choice in life to be productive or not.
 Sure an inexperienced user could inadvertently get they're hands on some heavy indica and end up in a couch lock situation, but that's not how educated cannabis users operate.
 For me, cannabis unlocks the potential within everyday.
 Whether its with my family or pulling extra hours at work, cannabis helps me appreciate every moment for what its worth.
 Personally, cannabis also has an uncanny quality of bringing priorities to the surface, helping me better manage my day, week, month, year and life in general.

 Can you tell me specifically about your cannabis regimen as it pertains to athletics?